 They’re called Neoh, and are made by French company 3D Sound Labs.
 You don’t need a virtual reality headset to experience the feature either.
 3D Sound Labs claims it can produce immersive audio from any mobile device.

 How is this possible?
 The company says it has virtualised multiple sound sources in the same way that multichannel film soundtracks give you a much more realistic listening experience.
-In other words, it's like you've strapped a 7.1 sound system to your head.
+In other words,

 They also have their own head tracking sensor, just like a VR headset.
 As it detects movement, it tweaks the audio, so it’s as if you were actually exploring a new environment.
 The audio processing is done via the app which connects over Bluetooth.
 The app uses advanced signal processing algorithms to determine where the different audio sources should be and position them correctly.